-Sexual violence refers to any sexual act or experience committed against someone without that person’s freely given consent or permission.
-It includes all unwanted sexual acts meant to harm, humiliate, control and intimidate.
+Sexual violence is any sexual act committed against someone without consent.
+It includes all unwanted sexual acts meant to humiliate, control or intimidate another.
 It can range from gestures and comments to violent physical acts.
 Sexual violence includes, but is not limited to:

 Sexual violence is about power and control.
-A common misconception surrounding sexual violence is that it happens because a person is aroused, lonely or can’t get sexual activity in any other way.
-Those who commit acts of sexual violence do so deliberately to assert control and dominance over another person.
-It is a willful, intentional decision to violate a person’s boundaries without their freely given consent.
+It doesn't happen because a person is aroused, lonely or can’t get sexual activity in another way.
+It is a deliberate act meant to control and dominate another person.
+It is a violation of a person’s boundaries without their freely given consent.

 Who Commits Sexual Violence?

 Sexual violence can be committed by anyone.
 Most often, someone known to the victim/survivor commits the harm.
 This could be a friend, teacher, sibling, parent, grandparent, aunt, or uncle.
 In rare circumstances, it’s a complete stranger.

 The only person responsible for sexual violence is the person who does it.
 It is NEVER the victim’s fault.

 Consent is an ongoing agreement to take part in sexual activity with another person.
 It should be freely given.
 Anyone should feel as though they can say yes or no at any point.
 You can stop or withdraw consent at any time.

 Just because someone doesn't say "no" does not equal consent.
 If someone uses force, pressure, or manipulation, it isn't consenting.
 If someone is under the influence of any drug(s), including alcohol, they also can't consent.

 Consent should happen every time; you can't assume.
 Giving consent for one activity does not mean consent for others.
 For example, agreeing to kiss someone does not give that person permission to have sex with you.
 It also does not mean that having sex once gives permission for sex in the future.